Ivernoerve/webpage/ivernoerve/content/projects/wordle_solver.md

 git: https://github.com/Ivernoerve/wordle_solver
 ---

 Wordle is a game similar to mastermind, in which you have guess the right word (sequence of letters).
 It also happens to be a favorite acticity when procrastinating.
-Having solved it a few times I wanted to create program to solve it for me and thus the work towards a wordle solver began.
+Having solved it a few times I wanted to create a program to solve it for me.
+Thus the work towards a wordle solver began.

 <!--more-->
 ## Approaching it mathematically